-(same as WGS 327) (periodically) An examination of the social changes that have occurred in Europe since the French Revolution.
+(same as WGS 327) (fall)

+An examination of the social changes that have occurred in Europe since the French Revolution.
 Topics include the history of families, gender roles, class divisions, racial ideologies, religion, work, and leisure.

-HIS 332/Topics in Asian or Middle Eastern History (periodically)
+HIS 330/Topics in Asian or Middle Eastern History